arbuh/go-learning/README.md

 ## Context:

 * `notes` - A collection of notes about the language
-* `todo-cli` - My first Go application, a simple CLI-based TODO application
+* `todo` - My first Go application, a simple CLI-based TODO application
+* `hikeandbite` - A hike route search application for practicing concurrency and REST application implementation